zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Compute chunk/atom bin/sphere radius is too large for periodic box* Radius cannot be bigger than 1/2 of any periodic dimension.

-*Compute chunk/atom compute array is accessed out-of-range* The index for the array is out of bounds.

-*Compute chunk/atom fix array is accessed out-of-range* The index for the array is out of bounds.

 *Compute chunk/atom ids once but nchunk is not once* You cannot assign chunks IDs to atom permanently if the number of chunks may change.